nijikokun/the-zen-approach/README.md

 5. **Blocks** (Don't create variables inside blocks as a general rule of thumb, unless performance.
 Generally, using braces _multi-line_ style is easier to read.
 Sometimes it's acceptable to ignore them.)
 6. **Functions** (When to var, when not to var.
 Always name them for logging sake.)
 8. **Engines / Compilers** (There are many different ones, v8, rhino, etc..
 They don't always interpret the same.)
-9. **Semicolons** (What is ASI?
-How can you avoid it?
-What are some things you should do (use semicolons! memorize ASI rules if you don't!)